yusufoguntola/number_verifier/README.md

-This library is licensed under the MIT License.
-Please take a look at it!
+This library is licensed under the <a href="https://github.com/yusufoguntola/number_verifier/blob/master/LICENSE.txt">MIT License.</a> Please take a look at it!

 Enjoy!!!